Yuexi-Li/Predictive-Analytics/P5-Time-Series-Forecasting/TimeSeriesForecasting/README.md

 Seasonal difference: a series of changes from one season to the next

 Stationarity: when a time series has a constant mean and variance over time

+Akaike Information Criterion (AIC): a measure of the relative quality of a statistical model, used to compare several models produced from the same time series

+Confidence interval: an interval within which a forecast value is expected to lie

+Holdout sample: a subset of a time series that can be withheld and then used to check the accuracy of a model (also known as a validation sample)

+Residual: the difference between an observed value and the forecast value